annie2010/weave/site/kube-addon.md

 * Apply the updated addon manifest `kubectl apply -f https://git.io/weave-kube`
 * Kill each Weave Net pod with `kubectl delete` and then wait for it to reboot before moving on to the next pod.

-**Note:** If you delete all Weave Net pods at the same time they will lose track of IP address range ownership, possibly leading to duplicate IP addresses if you then start a new copy of Weave Net.
+**Note:** For Weave Net versions prior to 2.0, if you delete all Weave Net pods at the same time they will lose track of IP address range ownership, possibly leading to duplicate IP addresses if you then start a new copy of Weave Net.